 If you plan on expanding your business and shipping internationally, then you're going to need to understand commercial invoices.

-One of the most important documents used in cross-border trade, the commercial invoice serves as a customs document.
-A commercial invoice is required a for import control, valuation, and duty determination.
-It is provided by the shipper.
+One of the most important documents in cross-border trade, the commercial invoice serves as a customs document.
+A commercial invoice is useful for import control, valuation, and duty determination.

 We'll cover the basics in this post and how Jetship can help you streamline the process of creating, printing, and downloading a commercial invoice.